CriticalHex/SFMLInstall/Full Compile Install/README.md

    - Search for "C++" in the Extensions view search bar.
    - Click on the "Install" button next to the "C++" extension provided by Microsoft.

+3. **Run the Script:**
+   - Execute the script from anywhere, you can just double click it.

+4. **Add mingw to PATH:**
+   - After it finishes running, you need to add the compiler and related files to the system or local path.
+   - To do so, press `Win` and search `Edit environment variables for your account`.
+   - Open the result.
+You should see a panel open, with one being titled "User variables for {your username}".
+   - One of the rows in that table is a variable called "Path".
+   - Double click on it.
+On the right, click "Add".
+   - Paste `C:\mingw64\bin` in the text box that opened.
+Then click OK until all the windows are closed.
+   - Restart any terminals you have open, as they won't be updated.
+This includes the VSCode ones.

 ## Compiling Your Program

 There are two methods to compile your C++ program: